Today is June 4, 2023 /

 Ongoing Efforts to Reduce Waste

-Over the past year, Congregation Kol Ami has transitioned away from purchasing Styrofoam to renewable and recyclable paper and plastic products.
+Congregation Kol Ami has transitioned away from purchasing styrofoam to renewable and recyclable paper and plastic products.
 However, we recognize that many of these products are still being thrown into trash rather than being recycled.
-Through messaging in the bulletin, listserv and onsite in the coming months, we aim to increase reuse and recycling at the synagogue and at home.
+Through messaging in the bulletin, listserv and onsite, we aim to increase reuse and recycling at the synagogue and at home.
 We also will investigate the feasibility of switching to compostable service ware (plates, cups and utensils).

 Ongoing Education and Advocacy about Sustainable and Just Food Choices (Eco-Kashrut)

 Over the years of our Hazon Community-Supported Agriculture (CSA) program, we have educated our community about sustainable food systems and animal welfare.
-This fall, we will encourage members to participate in the advocacy work of our Social Action committee through Act Against Hunger, an initiative of Mazon, the Kehillah of Old York Road and Area Relief Agencies.
-In the coming months, we will be focusing letter writing campaigns on SNAP funding and the Farm Bill.
+We encourage members to participate in the advocacy work of our Social Action committee through Act Against Hunger, an initiative of Mazon, the Kehillah of Old York Road and Area Relief Agencies.

 “To Bee or Not to Bee:” Honeybees and the Environment

-This new initiative is a multifaceted program being planned through the fall aimed to raise awareness in our community about the central role of honeybees in the food system, their plight, and actions we can take to protect and “keep” them.
-This kicked off with a Backyard Apiary and Bee Friendly Garden Tour on July 22, 2017 at the home of Abby Binder and Jane Tausig.
+This initiative is a multifaceted program aimed to raise awareness in our community about the central role of honeybees in the food system, their plight, and actions we can take to protect and “keep” them.

-Next up is a Honey Extraction Demo and Home Grown Honey Sale for High Holy Days.
-For the past few years, we have been able to sell local, raw, and delicious honey to dip your apples and challah during the High Holy Days!
+For the past few years, we have also been able to sell local, raw, and delicious honey to dip your apples and challah during the High Holy Days!
 For those of us who purchased a jar (or two), we had the pleasure of knowing what LOCAL honey tastes like.
-The honey is from the backyard bee hives and gardens of Kol Ami members Jane Tausig and Abby Binder.
-We are once again selling 8 oz. jars for $7.00 and 100% of the proceeds will benefit Congregation Kol Ami.
-The honey was sold on September 10, 2017 the first day of religious school.
-There were limited amounts of honey, so orders were filled on a first come, first served basis.
-We sold out in one day.

 At the 2009 Union for Reform Judaism Biennial, member synagogues were encouraged to learn more about COEJL and support this highly relevant non-profit.
 COEJL deepens the Jewish community’s commitment to the stewardship of creation and mobilizes the resources of Jewish life and learning to protect the Earth and all of its inhabitants.
 The organization is working to bring Jews around the country together to work toward a better future on the common ground of a healthy environment, green jobs and a secure energy future through action, education and a personal pledge.
 Like our brethren URJ synagogues, Kol Ami has pledged our support to COEJL and hopes you will do the same